105 – University of Waterloo

 If you are transferring from a college or another university, you may be eligible for advanced standing or credit for previously completed courses.
 Each program has different criteria for granting transfer credits.

 Depending on the number of credits you receive, we may classify you as a first-year or upper-year student.
 If you receive 4 academic course units (equivalent to 80% of a first-year course load) or more in transfer credits, you are not normally eligible for co-op programs.

 After you apply, we will email you about the next steps in the admission process, including submitting documents, such as transcripts and English-language test scores.

 To help speed up the admission process, you can upload your documents to our online student system.
-We will send you details once you apply.

 If your documents are not in English, ensure that you submit a notarized literal translation with the originals to speed up the application process.
 We also strongly suggest that you find out from your local Canadian Embassy or High Commission how to apply for a study permit and how long the process will take.
 Immigration details are available on the Government of Canada Immigration website.